MarioLFB/User_Registration/README.md

 ### Users

 1. As a user, I want to have the option to login or register a new account.
 2. As a user, I want to have my data saved.
 3. As a user, I want to access the main menu after logging in.
-4. As a user, I want to have access to weather search options.
+4. As a user, I want to have access to Real Time search options.
 5. As a user, I want to choose the city to get the desired information.
 6. As a user, I want to have the option to return to the menu and perform more searches.
 7. As a user, I want to exit the application once I finish my searches.